 Tip: Want to see more phrases?
 Check out our list of sayings starting with “W” for more like this one.
 Alternatively, use the menu at the top to find hundreds of expressions.
 It’s easy, give it a try!

-- I was searching everywhere in my house for a tiny screwdriver, but I couldn’t find it anywhere.
+- I was searching everywhere in my house for a tiny screwdriver, but it was nowhere to be seen.
 It felt like I was on a wild goose chase.

 Note: While this is not the case for all common phrases and sayings, sometimes their origin is unclear.
 In such cases, what you’ll usually see on the page are theories that talk about how the phrase may have originated.